Variationally Scheduled Quantum Simulation: Ising model

 First, we look at the case where $S=5$.
 Figure~\ref{fig:SuccessvsT_Ising_N8_Standard} shows the success probability of standard ASP and \vrs~as a function of the annealing time $T$.
 In the standard ASP case, the success probability remains close to zero until $T\sim10$, then begins to increase.
 At $T\simeq 116$, the success probability reaches $0.99$.
 On the other hand, in~\vrs, the probability is greater than $0.99$ even when the annealing time is as short as $0.01$.

-Figure~\ref{fig:Amp_IsingN8_T01-S5I1F1XX} and Fig.~\ref{fig:Amp_IsingN8_T2-S5I1F1XX} show the optimal schedule functions $\{A(t),B(t),C_{ij}(t)\}$ for $T=0.1$ and $T=2.0$, respectively.
+Figure~\ref{fig:Amp_IsingN8_T01-S5I1F1XX} and Fig.~\ref{fig:Amp_IsingN8_T2-S5I1F1XX} show the optimal schedule functions $\{A(t),B(t),C_{ij}(t)\}$ for specific annealing times $T=0.1$ and $T=2.0$, respectively.
 The solid red line represents the coefficient $A(t)$ of $\hini$, and the solid green line represents the coefficient $B(t)$ of $\hfin$.
 The dashed light-blue lines represent the coefficients $C_{ij}(t)$ of the terms in $\hnav$.
 At $T=0.1$, two couplings in $\hnav$ become large during annealing, while the others remain small.
 As the annealing time increases, all the schedule functions take values within a small parameter region.
 The schedule functions $C_{ij}(t)$ fluctuate between both positive and negative values.
-This means that the Hamiltonian is non-stoquastic.
+This means that the Hamiltonian is non-stoquastic (A Hamiltonian is called stoquastic when all off-diagonal elements in the computational basis are non-positive).

 Our motivation for using the variational method is to obtain accurate results despite the fact that quantum devices are noisy.
-Therefore, we have focused on the annealing time per individual run thus far.
-We also study the total annealing time in the variational approach.
-Let us first consider standard ASP.
+Therefore, up until this point we have focused on the annealing time per individual run.
+However, we also study the total annealing time for the entire calculation when applying the variational approach.
+Namely, we take into account the repetition of the run to obtain the expectation values as well as the iteration of the optimization process.
+To do this, we first consider standard ASP.
 We denote the success probability at an annealing time $T_{\text{stand}}$ as $p_{\text{stand}}(T_{\text{stand}})$.
-By repeating the same calculation $N_{\text{stand}}$ times, one can increase the success probability using the expression $1-(1-p_{\text{stand}}(T_{\text{stand}}))^{N_{\text{stand}}}$ with the total computational time $T_{\text{stand}} N_{\text{stand}}$.
+By repeating the same calculation $N_{\text{stand}}$ times, one can increase the $p_{\text{stand}}(T_{\text{stand}})$ using the expression $1-(1-p_{\text{stand}}(T_{\text{stand}}))^{N_{\text{stand}}}$ with the total computational time being $T_{\text{stand}} N_{\text{stand}}$.